jacquelinenascimento/jacquenascimento/README.md

 ### Hi there! 😁

 My name is Jacqueline Nascimento from Alagoas, Brazil.
-I'm studying JavaScript and I'm loving it!
+I'm studying JavaScript and I'm loving it (:heart_eyes:)!

 In my free time I like to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵) and .